 Now you would think that it is similar to CCPA and why is there even a need to use it.

 You should remember that it is with the help of Google analytics that you have data because otherwise, you would not have any proper data.
 And to make your Google analytics CCPA compliant, you can make some alterations to make things work, that would not take much time.

-Note – You need to get a Premium license for monsterInsights which will cost you only $99.50/ year for Plus license.
-And its worth buying espcailly for ecommerce website and bloggers .
+Note – You need to get a Premium license for monsterInsights which will cost you only $99.50/ year for a Plus license.
+And it’s worth buying especially for eCommerce websites and bloggers.